-1. To demonstrate a comprehensive knowledge of the Bible and an understanding of Christian doctrine 2.
-To instill a desire for lifelong commitment to personal spiritual growth through daily Bible study and prayer.
-3. To develop attitudes of service and commitment to the local church and world missions.
-4. To equip students with learning skills that access knowledge for vocational success and enable students to manifest their perspectives 5.
-To provide students with competitive knowledge, skills and attitude for success in their profession.
-6. To prepare students for Christian service and vocation in the Church and society.
-7. To instill a missionary vision to word-wide outreach and increase ethical standards in personal lifestyle. ть a philosophy of student development at Oikes is driven directly e philosophy of student development at Oikos is driven directly m our mission: 110 "Т he mission of Oikos University is to educate men and women to be leaders to serve the church, local communities, and the world by ng their learned skills and professions in the areas of biblical dies, music performance, Asian medicine and practical vocational rsing." nu ionig. cause we value the importance of our role to educate and disciple ristian leaders, we emphasize the development of character and nduct that reflects Christ-likeness.
-We know that our graduates will serving both church and in the world.
-Therefore, we like to use the riculum, chapel, student ministry, small group and student life to p them develop their profession and Chris-like character.
-We will reg uire student to participate in local church service in weekly basis. an of Academics will continue to work on the curriculum velopment to be relevant to their job market.
-Student director will ke sure that students have enough spiritual, emotional and social pport.
-1 •
+- understanding of Christian doctrine - 2.
+To instill a desire for lifelong commitment to personal spiritual growth through daily Bible study and prayer. - 3.
+To develop attitudes of service and commitment to the local church and world missions. - 4.
+To equip students with learning skills that access knowledge for vocational success and enable students to manifest their perspectives - 5.
+To provide students with competitive knowledge, skills and attitude for success in their profession. - 6.
+To prepare students for Christian service and vocation in the Church and society. - 7.
+To instill a missionary vision to word-wide outreach and increase ethical standards in personal lifestyle.

+The philosophy of student development at Oikos is driven directly from our mission:

+"The mission of Oikos University is to educate men and women to be the leaders to serve the church, local communities, and the world by using their learned skills and professions in the areas of biblical studies, music performance, Asian medicine and practical vocational nursing."

+Because we value the importance of our role to educate and disciple Christian leaders, we emphasize the development of character and conduct that reflects Christ-likeness.
+We know that our graduates will be serving both church and in the world.
+Therefore, we like to use the curriculum, chapel, student ministry, small group and student life to help them develop their profession and Chris-like character.
+We will require student to participate in local church service in weekly basis.
+Academic director will continue to work on the curriculum development to be relevant to their job market.
+Student director will make sure that students have enough spiritual, emotional and social support.